viamrobotics/viam-python-sdk/examples/module/README.md

 The `run.sh` script is the entrypoint for this module.
 To connect this module with your robot, you must add this module's entrypoint to the robot's config.
 For example, this could be `/home/viam-python-sdk/examples/module/run.sh`.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#use-a-modular-resource-with-your-robot) for more details.

-Once the module has been added to your robot, you will then need to add a component that uses the `MyGizmo` model.
+Once the module has been added to your robot, you can then add a component that uses the `MyGizmo` model.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#configure-a-component-instance-for-a-modular-resource) for more details.
-You can add a service in a similar manner.
+You can add a service that uses the `MySum` model in a similar manner.

 An example configuration for a Gizmo component and a Summation service could look like this:
 ```json